waqasbhatti/lcc-server/lccserver/server-docs/datasets.md

 ## Dataset availability after queries

-Since all queries in the LCC server framework run asychronously and drop to a background queue after 30 seconds of "active" time, a dataset may not be considered "complete" until all light curves associated with it have been collected into a ZIP file.
+Since all queries in the LCC server framework run asynchronously and drop to a background queue after 30 seconds of "active" time, a dataset may not be considered "complete" until all light curves associated with it have been collected into a ZIP file.
 Most queries finish within 30 seconds and when you